More from our experts

 - Finally, talk about the future.
 What’s next for your employee?
 Maybe it’s additional training to improve job skills, a follow-up discussion in two weeks to review customer interactions, or maybe a plan to take on added responsibility.
 Ask for your employee’s goals, as well as their views and feedback.
 Ask what they need from you to become more effective.

 Focus on giving clear feedback in these reviews.
 Then, it’s important to document the conversation immediately afterward with a note or memo that you share with the employee and put in their file.
 This step will help review your memory later, but it will also help identify any trends (positive or negative) if they need to be addressed down the road.

-How to stay compliant when doing employee performance reviews
+How can you stay compliant when doing employee performance reviews?

 As you enter your review cycle, you’ll also want to avoid doing anything that can lead to the compliance or liability hammers dropping on you unexpectedly.

 - Review everyone, not just your poor performers